 Employees of the Erath County Sheriff’s Office - along with an entire community - are mourning the loss of its chief deputy.

-Cody Keith passed away Thursday night after a lengthy battle with cancer.
+Cody Keith passed away overnight after a more than three year battle with cancer.
 He was 37.

 Keith was originally from Hico and graduated from Hico High School in 2001.